videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/guide/prebuilt-video-and-audio-calling/quick-start-ios.md

 }
 ```

-2. Next step is to update the url for the prebuilt. **Make sure you replace the token and meetingId that you want to connect in the variables.**
+2. Next step is to update the URL for the prebuilt. **Make sure you replace the token and meetingId that you want to connect in the variables.**

 ```js
 import SafariServices